benheckmann/ai-powered-holiday-search/README.md

 - **Database: Azure MySQL**: A fully managed relational database service, Azure MySQL provides a scalable database solution, ensuring secure data management.
 Its ability to handle large volumes of data and flexible scaling options make it ideal for the application.

 - **Large Language Model: ChatGPT**: ChatGPT is used as the underlying LLM for handling and interpreting user input.
-Using ChatGPT allowed for quicker development times than hosting an open-source model, due to the reduced need for setup, fine-tuning and maintenance.
+Using ChatGPT enabled quicker development times compared to hosting an open-source model, as it reduced the need for setup, fine-tuning, and maintenance.

 - **Application**: The application is built using the [T3 Stack](https://create.t3.gg/), comprising several modern technologies designed for optimal performance and development efficiency:
   - **Next.js**: A React-based framework for building scalable, high-performance web applications.
 Next.js provides powerful features like server-side rendering and static site generation, which help to optimize the performance and user experience of the application.